OSMLatam/OSM-Notes-Ingestion/README.md

 # Tools to process the XML and convert it into CSV.
 sudo apt -y install libxml2-utils xsltproc

+# Tools to split the XML.
+sudo apt install xmlstarlet

 # Tools to process geometries.
 sudo apt -y install npm
 sudo npm install -g osmtogeojson